-One of the world’s biggest economies and a rising global power, Brazil has struggled for decades with a growing gap between rich and poor.
-After a recent recession and multiple corruption scandals among its political elite, Brazil faces an uncertain future—and the nation’s poor remain marginalised.
+One of the world’s biggest economies and a rising global power, Brazil has struggled for decades with a growing gap between rich and poor—a gap that has been exacerbated by the COVID-19 pandemic.

-Home to more than 200 million people, Brazil has the largest population in Latin America, with the majority of citizens living in industrial cities, like Sao Paulo and Rio de Janeiro.
+Home to more than 210 million people, Brazil has the largest population in Latin America, with the majority of citizens living in industrial cities, like Sao Paulo and Rio de Janeiro.
 Rapid growth in the urban population has created serious social, environmental and political problems, with millions of people living in slums and on the streets.

 Children living on the streets are subject to drug and solvent abuse, as well as prostitution and violence.
 As a result of extreme poverty, child prostitution is on the rise, particularly in areas frequented by foreign tourists such as Rio de Janeiro, Recife and Fortaleza.